1Theo376/TpScrawler/TP2/readme.md

 ### Description Positional Index

-A positional inverted index built from the `description` field.
+This is a positional inverted index built from the `description` field.
 For each token, the index stores the URLs of the documents in which it appears and the corresponding positions in the description.